Agustinescobar44/agustinesco/README.md

 ### Hi there 👋
+I’m currently learning full stack web development with php and MySQL on udemy Looking for a job on IT as a trainee/junior junior developer
+# technologies i had already practiced :
+- java ☕ (my favourite)
+- python
+- HTML5
+- CSS3
+- JavaScript
+- C# (basic knowledge)

 <!--
 **agustinesco/agustinesco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.